 Schedule Your Free, Initial Consultation Now!

 When hiring your bankruptcy attorney in the Sterling Heights area, don't hesitate to contact us for your free initial consultation!
-When you're faced with bankruptcy, you have resources!
-Wolfson Bolton helps you understand your options, so you don't have to worry about your future.
+Bankruptcy is difficult, but it not insurmountable.
+At Wolfson Bolton, we specialize in legal services that help you start over - fresh.
 With years of experience, we've helped many of your neighbors, friends, and family with their bankruptcy problems.

 Melissa and Marc - Independent Property Managers:

 Before: Melissa and Marc, a married couple with two children, both work full time in fast-paced careers.
 They have a successful side business owning four rental homes, which they lease to students in a nearby college town.
 Years ago, the couple took out a second mortgage on their primary residence to make the down payment on these properties, which properties they also mortgaged.
 As their children continued to grow and expenses increased, they found that they needed to take equity out of the rental homes.
 Due to a number of factors - including the rising costs of raising a family, living outside of their means, a decrease in salary, and increase in utilities and health care costs - the family eventually found itself living on credit cards.
 The family now finds itself in a position where they have two mortgages on their home and two mortgages on each of their rentals.
 The side business they believed would create positive cash flow became a burden, and the couple could no longer afford to choose between making the mortgage payments or making the credit card payments.
 The properties, including their own home, had dropped in value, and they began to feel themselves slowly spinning out of control with all of the obligations they faced.
 The couple had always envisioned that collecting rents from their investment properties would carry them through to retirement.
 They finally decided to speak with an experienced bankruptcy attorney.